merari95/DESeq2_Analysis/Notes/Understanding_DESeq2.md

+BACKGROUND: Analyzing RNA-seq count data from the airway dataset, which contains airway smooth muscle cell samples that were:

+-treated with dexamethasone (a corticosteroid drug), and

+-untreated (control samples).

+OBJECTIVE: Identify which genes show significant differences in expression between treated and untreated samples. (i.e. Which genes are up-regulated (more highly expressed after dexamethasone)?
+Which genes are down-regulated (less expressed after dexamethasone)?

+DATA: is retrieved from Bioconductor package

+runDESeq2.R script-
 >> res

 log2 fold change (MLE): dexamethasone untreated vs treated Wald test p-value: dexamethasone untreated vs treated                                #used the Wald test DataFrame with 22369 rows and 6 columns